 Cornell is the Ivy that breaks the mold.
 It is the largest of the eight, the most public-facing, and the only one where you do not really apply to "the university" at all.
-You apply to one of seven undergraduate colleges, each with its own admit rate, its own academic culture, and its own definition of a strong applicant.
+You apply to one of eight undergraduate colleges and schools, each with its own admit rate, its own academic culture, and its own definition of a strong applicant.
 Get the college choice right and your odds and your essays both get easier.
 Get it wrong and you are competing in a pool you were never built for.

 This guide walks through what Cornell actually wants in 2026, college by college, and how to write an application that lands.